-^{} The registrants are deferring payment of the registration fee in reliance on Rule 456(b) and 457(r).
+- The registrants are deferring payment of the registration fee in reliance on Rule 456(b) and 457(r). - These fees are calculated based on the securities offered and the number of issuances and accordingly cannot be estimated at this time.